 My aim is to teach this class from a practitioner's perspective.
-I am not a Library Science Professor; I am a practicing Librarian.
-Academic librarianship is my career.
-I hope to provide you with a thorough overview of this area of the librarian's profession, in order to better prepare you for your own career as a professional academic librarian, if that is a career path you hope to explore.
-However, for students who are interested in academic libraries but do not envisage a career in academic librarianship, the course will also contain opportunities to investigate the theoretical aspects of the relationship between academic libraries and the academy as a whole.
+I am not a Library Science Professor; I am a practicing Reference Librarian and a subject specialist in law and social sciences librarianship.
+Reference Librarianship is my career, and teaching those who seek to join my profession is a weighty responsibility.
+In teaching this class I will do my utmost to provide you with a thorough overview of this area of the Reference Librarian's profession, in order to better prepare you for your own career.